FLClab/2-Species-SPLIT-STED/README.md

 ### Unmixing
 Algorithms to separate dyes of different lifetimes in Confocal-FLIM and STED-FLIM images using [linear systems of equations in phasor space](https://doi.org/10.1088/2050-6120/ab8570)
 - `Unmixing_2SpeciesSPLITSTED.ipynb`is a Jupyter Notebook implementation of 2 Species SPLIT-STED.
-A small set of example data is downloaded by the script from  [the paper website](https://s3.valeria.science/flclab-2-species-split-sted/index.html)into an **Example_data** subfolder
+A small set of example data is downloaded by the script from this repository into an **Example_data** subfolder if it is not already present.
 - `Unmixing_2SpeciesConfocalFLIM__allfolder.py` : Separate phasors of Confocal-FLIM images of double-stained samples into two fractional components.
 Uses the same pair of control images for the entire folder of mixed images
 - `Unmixing_2SpeciesSTEDFLIM_allfolder.py`: Separate phasors of STED-FLIM images of double-stained samples into two fractional components.
 Uses the same control images for all mixture images acquired with the same depletion power (1 pair of controls per depletion power)
 - `Unmixing_2SpeciesSPLITSTED_allfolder.py` :  Separate phasors of STED-FLIM images of double-stained samples into three fractional components.
 Uses the same control images (4 per dye, confocal and 3 depletion powers) for all mixture images.